The FTC is coming for your sponsored content — so pour one out for burying #ad in a hashtag cloud.

 For those who make the cut, their followers won’t necessarily find it off-putting if they're aware that a post is sponsored.
 They'll instead trust that the promoted brand is probably one that the instagrammer believes in.
 Rethink of your efforts as collaborative ventures instead of paid advertising.
 The results will be vastly superior.

 Need a real world example?
 We got you.
 Insert Internet funny man Trey Kennedy.

-How is this, any different than this?
+How is this post by Trey Kennedy, any different than this post?
 It isn’t, and that’s why it's effective.
 The only difference between the two posts is that Trey mentions HP as a partner in one of them, that is all.
 Both posts received really high engagement, proving that finding the right influencer and encouraging them to stay in their lane can produce really authentic native content.
 This will not cripple the effectiveness of your marketing efforts, trust.